-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Private Joint Stock Company "VF Ukraine" (the "Company" or "PrJSC VF Ukraine") and its subsidiaries (together - the "Group") as at 31 December 2021, and the Group's consolidated financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and comply, in all material respects, with financial reporting requirements of the Law on Accounting and Financial Reporting in Ukraine.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Private Joint Stock Company "VF Ukraine" (the "Company") and its subsidiaries (together - the "Group") as at 31 December 2022, and the Group's consolidated financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and comply, in all material respects, with requirements of the Law on Accounting and Financial Reporting in Ukraine for the preparation of financial statements.

-Our auditor's report is consistent with our additional report to the Audit Committee dated 21 April 2022.
+Our opinion is consistent with our additional report to the Audit Committee dated 06 April 2023.